-All permitted entitlements are assigned to employees over system roles.
-One employee can have a maximum of two system roles.
-If an employee has more than one identity, the rule is also violated if the entitlements of all subidentities together result in a rule violation.
+All permitted entitlements are assigned to persons through system roles.
+One identity can have a maximum of two system roles.
+If an identity has subidentities, the rule is also violated if the entitlements of main and sub identities result together in a rule violation.

-There are three system roles: Pool for finance, Pool for purchasing, Pool for sales
+There are three system roles: Package for department A, Package for department B, Package for department C

-Chris User2 has two subidentities.
-The main identity and both subidentities are respectively assigned to a system role.
+One identity has two subidentities.
+The main identity (HI) and the two subidentities (SI1 and SI2) are each assigned a system role.